ansible/instruqt/webpages/ansible-edge-lab.md

 * Installing a containerized industrial edge application
 * Deploying a monitoring solution
 * Configuring the edge firewall
-* Simplifying the process using an [automation controller workflow](https://docs.ansible.com/automation-controller/latest/html/userguide/workflows.html)
+* Simplifying the process using an <a href="https://docs.ansible.com/automation-controller/latest/html/userguide/workflows.html" target="_blank">automation controller workflow</a>

 There’s also a playground section you can use to experiment and explore!